 Downtown: If you work downtown, the Hope Street Farmers Market is a bit of a godsend.
 It happens during lunch hours at the Bank of America Plaza, meaning it's here that you'll find a lot of food items you won't at any other farmers markets in the city – like breakfast burritos, empanadas, Indian food, Chicago style kettle corn, and some of the best Hawaiian BBQ chicken you'll ever bite into.

 333 S. Hope St.; Fridays from 10 a.m. to 2 p.m.

 Los Feliz: It's not quite as big as the long-running Hollywood market, located just a few miles away.
 But what the Los Feliz Farmers Market lacks in size, it makes up for with its fresh produce and friendly vendors.
 One of the highlights is The Gastrobus food truck, which is there every Sunday morning.
 The owners makes it a point to whip up lots of interesting dishes using only fresh food bought at the market that morning.
 Now that's talent.

 Vermont Ave. & Franklin Ave., 90027; Sundays from 9 a.m. to 2 p.m.

 West Hollywood: The West Hollywood Farmers Market is unusual because it happens on Monday rather than the weekend.
 So if you're too busy to make the Sunday market in Hollywood, it's definitely worth a visit.
 And unlike the sprawling Hollywood market, this one is small – very small.
 In fact, the whole thing takes place in the parking lot of a tennis court, which is good if you're looking to chat it up with vendors.
 One of the highlights is the rotisserie chicken vendor.
-For about $10 you can get a quarter of a chicken that's
+For about $10 you can get a quarter of a chicken that's well seasoned and delicious.

 N. Vista and Fountain Ave., Mondays from 9 a.m. to 2 p.m.